 In general, commercial booths fill most of the Exhibit Hall.
 The four U.S. Armed Forces share a large booth in the center of hall, which is subdivided into the four Services (i.e., Air Force, Army, Navy, and Marines).
 The snack bar and cyber café fill the far left-side of the hall, and the buffet-style lunch area (provided for full-registrants) sits on the far-right side.
 Near the lunch area, you can find the STEM pavilion, Healthcare pavilion, and Warfighters Corner area.
-The STEM pavilion includes the Future Leaders Pavilion (a showcase of top high-school students), the Serious Games Showcase and Challenge (where you can play and vote on serious games), and the NASA Place.
+The STEM pavilion includes the Serious Games Showcase and Challenge (where you can play and vote on serious games) and the NASA Place.

 Researchers, scientists, practitioners, and decision-makers are encouraged to submit topical abstracts during January or February each year.
 Each abstract must be submitted to one of the six I/ITSEC subcommittees, who then rigorously peer-review each submission.
 Each accepted abstract is assigned a “bird-dog” from its respective subcommittee.
 Bird-dogs act like personal coaches, peer-reviewers, and points of contact for the paper authors.
 Click here to see an Ignite!
 Video on how to write a good I/ITSEC abstract.